Phase 1 applications are due by April 1, 2024

 - This program is authorized under 7 U.S.C.
 8103.

 Why does USDA Rural Development do this?

 NOTE: Because citations and other information may be subject to change, please always consult the program instructions listed in the section above titled “What law governs this program?”
-You may also contact your Rural Development State Energy Coordinator for assistance.

 Two-Phase Application Process

-Phase 2 applications include the environmental report, technical report, financial model, and the lender’s credit evaluation.
+Phase 2 applications include the environmental report, technical report, financial model, and the applicant’s credit evaluation.
 The Phase 2 materials are submitted as the ongoing project develops and the planning and engineering is finalized.

 What if my application is not selected?

 A ranked Phase 1 application that is not invited to submit to Phase 2 in the application cycle in which it was submitted will be carried forward one additional cycle.